Certificate Programs FAQs

 Is the certificate included on the transcript?

-After reviewing the Notification of Completion form and verifying that the certificate was taken for-credit and successfully completed, the certificate program will notify the Registrar for inclusion on the student’s transcript.
-Non-degree students taking the certificate not-for-credit do not generate a transcript; however, the Continuing Education and Student Services office will provide, upon request, a report of the courses taken and the grades earned.
+After reviewing the Notification of Completion form and verifying that the certificate program was successfully completed, the certificate program will notify the Registrar for inclusion on the student’s transcript.

 Can courses taken before being accepted into the certificate program be counted toward the certificate?